0rqheus/interior_designer_portfolio/README.md

 # Interior designer portfolio

-In this project you can see information about the designer, his works and order them.
-Also you can make an appointment using calendar.

-Firestore is used as a database.
-As a multimedia storage, cloudinary is using.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Description

+The project is an example of designer portfolio, with the following features:
+- About page with general information about designer and his experience
+- Gallery of works, where you can read about each and order it
+- Appointment calender, where you can make appointment with designer

+## Technologies
+- React.js frontend framework
+- Redux.js state managment tool
+- Scss preprocesssor
+- Firebase as deploy platform
+- Cloudinary as media storage